RodolfoPelinson/IsolationAgrochemicals/Response to reviewers/Effects_of_excluding_really_rare_species.md

     ## 4 Isolation + Treatments 6013.910   0.000000  67 1980
     ## 5 Isolation * Treatments 6019.846   5.936097 111 1980

-It seems like there are only aditive effects of isolation and agrochemical treatments.
+It seems like there are only additive effects of isolation and agrochemical treatments.

 Ploting the ordinations: